MUSC4712 Studio Teaching and Musical Leadership 2

 Availability Location Mode Semester 2 UWA (Perth) Face to face

-- This unit is a continuation of studies taken in MUSC4711 Instrumental and Vocal Music Curriculum 1.
+- This unit is a continuation of studies taken in MUSC4711 Studio Teaching and Musical Leadership 1.
 At the core of the unit is the teaching apprenticeship requiring a minimum of 30 hours of supervised teaching of individual students and small groups, and the rehearsing of school ensembles.

 - Students are able to (1) demonstrate knowledge of the principles of good practice for teaching class music in Australian secondary schools; (2) demonstrate knowledge of the teaching of individual vocal and instrumental students, and small-group teaching; and (3) demonstrate knowledge of choral and ensemble direction in school-based contexts.

 - Indicative assessments in this unit are as follows: (1) portfolio of plans and materials; (2) essay; and (3) seminar presentation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - MUSC4711 Studio Teaching and Musical Leadership 1

 - Contact hours